afiaka87/deep-daze/README.md

     --open_folder=OPEN_FOLDER
         Default: True
         Whether or not to open a folder showing your generated images.
+    --output_path=OUTPUT_PATH
+        Default: "./"
+        The directory to save images in.
     --save_date_time=SAVE_DATE_TIME
         Default: False
-        Save files with a timestamp prepended e.g. `%y%m%d-%H%M%S-my_phrase_here`
+        Save files with a timestamp prepended e.g. `%y%m%d-%H%M%S-my_phrase_here` --theta_initial=THETA_INITIAL
+        Default: 30.0
+        (experimental) A hyperparameter to change the initial "color space" that deep-daze uses for its very first layer.
+Won't apply to hidden layers.
+    --theta_hidden=THETA_HIDDEN
+        Default: 30.0
+        (experimental) A hyperparameter to change the "color space" that deep-daze uses for its hidden layers.
+Won't apply to the first layer of Siren.
 ```

 ### Python